 6. How should Osetra caviar be served?

-Serve it chilled, on a non-metallic spoon, and with simple accompaniments like blinis, crème fraîche, or toast points.
+Serve it chilled, on a non-metallic mother-of-pearl spoon, with simple accompaniments like blinis, crème fraîche, or toast points.
+Our Chef's Kit has everything you need.